rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/member_constraints.md

 examples, the chain may be more indirect.

-We can use upper bounds to rule out members in a very similar way to lower lower bounds.
+We can use upper bounds to rule out members in a very similar way to lower bounds.
 If UB is some upper bound, then we know that `UB:
 '0` must hold, so we can rule out any choice `'choice` where `UB:
 'choice` does not hold.